MikaKC/GDJB/README.md

-what do i put her
+what do i put here